10 Best Gaming CPUs Of 2017

 The next question therefore is, “Why not AMD?”

-Well, until Ryzen series of processors, AMD had severely fallen behind Intel in its single core performance.
+Well, until their Ryzen series of processors, AMD had severely fallen behind Intel in its single core performance.
 While they either matched or outperformed Intel in the desktop range of CPUs when it came to multi-threaded benchmarks, their single core performance was significantly poorer.
 Because the majority of desktop applications rely heavily on single core efficiency, Intel naturally won the race.

 The Best single core performance at an affordable price tag currently available in the market is the Core i3 7350K.
 This is the first time a Core i3 has been designed to handle overclocking and has a base clock speed of over 4.2GHz.
 Everything remaining the same, the 7350K single core performance is at par with that of the Core i7 7700K.
 In fact, the only true difference between the two is that the latter has two extra physical cores plus eight threads.